restraint-harness/restraint/docs/plugins.rst

 localwatchdog triggered or not.
 The only plugin currently shipped with Restraint is:

+* 85_sync_multihost_tasks - Synchronizes tasks between SERVER/CLIENT
+  jobs on multihost machines.
+* 97_audit_rotate - Searches log files in audit directory to find avc messages.
-* 98_restore - any files backed up by either rhts-backup or rstrnt-backup will be restored.
+* 98_restore - Restores files backed up by either rhts-backup or rstrnt-backup.

 To finish our tcpdump example from above we can add the following::